 For Indian Committees (AIPPM, Lok Sabha, Niti Aayog): Indian formal is highly recommended.
 For boys, this means a crisp Kurta Pajama paired closely with a Nehru Jacket or a formal Bandhgala suit.
 For girls, a formal cotton/silk Saree or an elegant Salwar Kameez is excellent.

 Sarees are the pinnacle of Indian formal wear.
-Opt for simple, solid colors or professional borders.
-Avoid heavily embroidered "wedding" sarees or overly flashy fabrics.
+Opt for simple, solid colours or clean borders.
+Heavily embroidered or festive sarees can feel out of place in a conference setting — save those for the actual celebrations.

 You don't need a designer suit to win Best Delegate.
 For Delhi-NCR students looking to build a MUN wardrobe on a budget: